bnel1201/python_plotting_tutorial/README.md

 # Plotting in Python: first steps

+A tutorial for migrating from Prism, Excel, or other graphical user interface plotting to programmatic plotting using Python.

 - this tutorial assumes running on a *Mac*
 - windows instructions are slightly different, I'll note where.
 # Background